 Your providers are most likely already active in forums or other marketplaces.
 Want to build a marketplace for pre-owned baby clothes?
 Check out all the Facebook groups dedicated to this purpose.
 They will be filled with potential providers.

-Airbnb used this strategy in their early days.
-They would email people who were listing their apartment on Craigslist, asking them to also consider listing on Airbnb.
+Airbnb used this strategy in the early days.
+The founders emailed people who were listing their apartment on Craigslist, asking them to also consider listing on Airbnb.
 I recommend this case study on Airbnb’s growth strategy for details about their early growth efforts.

 Use Google, business directories, or offline aggregators